Immerse yourself at a world-renowned museum.

 - Engage in an interdisciplinary course with an ACM faculty member and the full cohort of students on a topic connected to the work of the Field.

 - Develop your understanding of how your internship and specific tasks fit into a larger on-going project and make connections throughout the museum by actively participating in the seminar portion of the program.

 While participating in the program, you will gain skills in conducting research, extend your knowledge, and learn how the scientific method and research discovery processes fit into larger projects; you will write about and discuss your internship through oral and visual presentations and written materials; and you will develop an understanding of the interdisciplinary nature of research being conducted at the Field Museum.

 Students participating in the ACM Field Museum Semester will be placed in an internship in conjunction with their acceptance to the program.
 Students do not need to submit a separate internship application; ACM and Field Museum staff will use information from the students’ application materials to make placements.
 Acceptance into the ACM Field Museum Semester program is dependent upon successful placement with an internship at the Field Museum.

 Below are examples of potential internship opportunities.
-Other examples may be added to this list and all examples are subject to change.
 Internships are funded by the Grainger Bioinformatics Center, which supports Field Museum scientists working on genomics and biodiversity informatics projects across research areas.

 Title: Gene flow and local adaptation in a tropical avifauna